IPod game

 An iPod click wheel game or iPod game is a video game playable on the various versions of the Apple portable media player, the iPod.
 The original iPod had the game Brick (originally invented by Apple co-founder Steve Wozniak) included as an easter egg hidden feature; later firmware versions added it as a menu option.
 Later revisions of the iPod added three more games in addition to Brick: Parachute, Solitaire, and Music Quiz.
-These games should not be confused with games for the iPod Touch, which require iOS and are only available on Apple's App Store on iTunes.
+Apple later offered iPod games for sale through the iTunes store.
+These games should not be confused with games for the iPod Touch, which require iOS and are only available on Apple's App Store.

+Navigate to Extras → Games and, assuming you have a generation 3 (G3) iPod, you will find Brick, Music Quiz, Parachute, and Solitaire.
+If you have a G1 iPod, only the Breakout game is available, and that only as an Easter egg (a bit of hidden code on the iPod): access it by navigating to the iPod’s About screen and holding down the button in the centre of the jog wheel for about five seconds.
+Breakout will appear on your screen.
+Then, use the jog wheel to move the racket and play while you listen to your favorite songs.